jinwuxia/2020possibledepdata/README.md

-# depdata
+# DataSet

-This repository stores the data collected in our previous ASE work and ongoing work.
+This repository stores the data collected for our previous ASE work and ongoing work.

 We provided the benchmarks collected from 105 open source projects for continued research of possible dependencies due to dynamic typing in Python software